Hundreds of employees participate in the first-ever WWT Innovation Games

-The Innovation Games evolved from several previous “Hackathon” events hosted by the IT group and Asynchrony Labs, to become a company-wide innovation event.
+The Innovation Games evolved from several previous “Hackathon” events to become a company-wide innovation event.
 The goals for this event were to “have fun, build cool things, network and build relationships and innovate and collaborate across the enterprise.”

 The Innovation Games began with ideation exercises in different areas of the business to identify challenges and opportunities to address.
 These local events around the globe culminated in a single, virtual Open Space event for all employees to share ideas and form teams.
 Registration for the event opened in August, and we received more than 100 ideas from employees across the globe through our online, collaborative forum.

 The teams then spent time over the next several weeks developing business plans and prototypes of their proposed solutions.
 Ultimately, 48 teams, representing 200 people, presented their innovations to a panel of leaders across WWT.

 The ideas were judged on five aspects: creativity, impact, progress, feasibility and mission alignment, with bonus points for geographically diverse or cross-departmental teams.